Appointed Managing Director from 24 December 2004

-Patrick Hone is Managing Director of the Fisheries Research and Development Corporation (FRDC), a member of the National Marine Science Committee (NMSC), a member of the Australian Fisheries Management Forum, Chair of the Seafood Industry Safety Initiative, Australian Agrifood Data Exchange Advisory Council and a member of the Council of Rural Research and Development Corporations (CRRDC).
-Patrick has held board positions on the Aquafin CRC and Seafood CRC.
-Patrick has extensive knowledge of all sectors of the fishing and aquaculture sectors.
-He has more than 25 years working for the FRDC, and has played a key role in the planning, management and funding of fishing and aquaculture related research, development and extension in Australia.
-In recent years Patrick has become one of Australia’s leading spokespeople on the role of marine and aquatic science, and evidence based decision making.
+Patrick Hone is Managing Director of FRDC and a member of the National Marine Science Committee.
+Patrick has extensive knowledge of all sectors of the fishing and aquaculture industries.
+He has more than 20 years working for FRDC and has played a key role in the planning, management and funding of fishing and aquaculture related research, development and extension in Australia.
+In recent years Patrick has become one of Australia’s leading spokespeople on the role of marine science.

-Patrick has a PhD from Adelaide University.
-Patrick previously worked for South Australian Department of Fisheries and then the newly formed South Australian Research and Development Institute (SARDI).
-Patrick has worked on a wide range of research including on Southern Bluefin Tuna, Pacific Oysters, Blue Mussels, Yellowtail Kingfish and Abalone.
+Patrick has a PhD from Adelaide University, and previously worked for SARDI on a wide range of aquaculture research for Southern Bluefin Tuna, Pacific Oysters, mussels, Yellowtail Kingfish and abalone.

 Jen joined the FRDC in January 2018 as the research project manager for the National Carp Control Plan.
 In her previous work as a research technician for NSW DPI Fisheries, Jen gained experience with testing commercial and recreational fishing gear modifications, and compiling observer data for the charter industry.
 Jen holds a Bachelor of Science from the University of Oregon, and both a Master of marine science and management and a PhD in marine ecology studies from Southern Cross University.